entando/entando-docs/vuepress/docs/v6.3.2/docs/reference/caching-and-clustering.md

 ![Redis Caching](./redis-caching.png)

-The Redis cache is not deployed by the Entando Operator and must be managed by the DevOps of implementation teams or Kubernetes cluster administrators.
+The Redis cache is not deployed by the Entando Operator and must be managed by a DevOps team member or Kubernetes cluster administrators.

 [Read more here](../../tutorials/devops/clustering-caching/caching-and-clustering#configuring-and-deploying-with-redis) for tutorials and step-by-step instructions to use a Redis cache in an Entando Application.